ultraq/rss-xml-generator/README.md

 -----

 Create an instance of the `RssXmlGenerator`.
-Then, whenever you need to create an RSS feed, provide a `Channel` (describes the RSS channel) and list of `Item`s (describes the things to publish) to the `generate` method.
+Then, whenever you need to create an RSS feed, provide a `Channel` (describes the RSS channel and its publishable items) to the `generate` method.
 You'll also need a `Writer` so that the generated XML has somewhere to go to.

 ```groovy
 def channel = new Channel(